 - Complete all enrollment documents including the application and enrollment agreement along with the College disclosure forms as applicable.
 Applicants under the age of 18 are required to obtain a parent or legal guardian signature on the enrollment agreement and other enrollment documents. - Provide proof of high school diploma or a General Educational Development diploma (GED), or its equivalent as determined by the College.
 An example of an equivalent is an earned degree from an accredited postsecondary institution.
-Any international transcript or diploma must be evaluated for equivalency by a NACES approved transcript evaluation agency. - Complete the Wonderlic SLE/SLE-Q and achieve the minimum required score for the program in which the applicant intends to enroll. - Complete, under Program Specific Requirements, programmatic requirements as indicated below. - Provide proof of immunization (Tennessee ground campuses only)
+Any international transcript or diploma must be evaluated for equivalency by a NACES approved transcript evaluation agency. - Complete the Wonderlic SLE/SLE-Q and achieve the minimum required score for the program in which the applicant intends to enroll. - Complete the Online Readiness Assessment. - Complete, under Program Specific Requirements, programmatic requirements as indicated below. - Provide proof of immunization (This applies only to Tennessee ground campuses that have a student population of 200 or more)

-Admission to the College is based upon the applicant's meeting the above requirements, a review of the applicant's previous educational records, a score of greater than 147 on the Verbal section of the Wonderlic Basic Skills Test, and a review of the applicant's career interests.
+Admission to the College is based upon the applicant's meeting the above requirements, a review of the applicant's previous educational records, and a review of the applicant's career interests.
 If previous academic records indicate that the College's education and training would not benefit the applicant, the College reserves the right to advise the applicant not to enroll.